bacalhau-project/bacalhau/docs/examples/model-inference/StyleGAN3/index.md

 * `../outputs`: path to output

-* `python gen_images.py`: exceute script
+* `python gen_images.py`: execute script

 * `--trunc=1 --seeds=2 --network=stylegan3-r-afhqv2-512x512.pkl`: The animation length is either determined based on the _--seeds_ value or explicitly  specified using the _--num-keyframes_ option.
 When num keyframes is specified with _--num-keyframes_, the output video length will be 'num_keyframes*w_frames' frames.
 If _--num-keyframes_ is not specified, the number of seeds given with  _--seeds_ must be divisible by grid size W*H (--grid).
 In this case the  output video length will be '# seeds/(w*h)*w_frames' frames.

-When a job is sumbitted, Bacalhau prints out the related `job_id`.
+When a job is submitted, Bacalhau prints out the related `job_id`.
 We store that in an environment variable so that we can reuse it later on.

 ```python